Hothomir/hugo-theme-charlolamode/content/about/_index.md

 More may add on, or some might change.

-If interested in some commissioned graphic work, feel free to reach out to me at my [email](mailto::jaskula242@gmail.com) or on my [Instagram](https://www.instagram.com/onna_mule.arts/) page.
-Portfolio can be seen on the "Graphics" tab :)
+If interested in some commissioned graphic work, feel free to reach out to me at [email](mailto::jaskula242@gmail.com) or on [Instagram](https://www.instagram.com/onna_mule.arts/) page.
+Portfolio can be seen on the "Graphics" tab (-‿◦)

+---
 # Current Ongoing Projects

 ## Pol Haus